Silicon Valley - Seasons 1-4

 In fact, if HBO’s Silicon Valley reflected the demography of its industry setting, it would have 11 fewer white cast members (and an additional 11 Asian actors)

-When we know that the actual tech industry staffs so many more Asians and slightly more Hispanics than depicted onscreen, it becomes less excusable that Mike Judge’s show is frontloaded with all white characters save for Dinesh and later in the series, Jian Yang, who is hilarious but goes hard with the caricature of an accented Chinese immigrant with corrupt family members.
+When we know that the actual tech industry staffs so many more Asians and slightly more Latinos than depicted onscreen, it becomes less excusable that Mike Judge’s show is frontloaded with all white characters save for Dinesh and later in the series, Jian Yang, who is hilarious but goes hard with the caricature of an accented Chinese immigrant with corrupt family members.

 Just look at the following—a real life Google Talk set in Mountain View, CA (left), versus a Season 1 still from the show (right).
-Obviously this is a tiny sample size but it's merely an illustration of what we uncover in our research brief about POC erasure from HBO's Silicon Valley.
+Obviously this is a tiny sample size but it's merely an illustration of what we uncover in our research brief about Asian erasure from HBO's Silicon Valley.

 Google Talk in Mountain View, CA from April 12, 2017